qcc4cp/qcc/README.MacOS.md

-These instructions can help on MacOS.
+These instructions may be helpful for MacOS.

 The first problem you encounter may be that the header Python.h cannot be found.
-It may be necessary to expand the file `qcc/WORKSPACE` and add an 'external repository', pointing to the Python installation.
+It may be necessary to expand the file [`qcc/WORKSPACE`](WORKSPACE) and add an 'external repository', pointing to your Python installation.
 For example:

 ```
 [...]